Book Talk: Ian Buruma on the forgotten lessons of 1945

 Q: And do you see any lessons from your book?

-A: I'm skeptical about learning lessons from history.
+A: I'm sceptical about learning lessons from history.
 But one is perhaps that any violent intervention is going to have unintended consequences that are difficult to deal with.

-I have no doubt about the justice of fighting a war of self defense, but I am increasingly skeptical about using military force even in the name of humanitarianism.
+I have no doubt about the justice of fighting a war of self defence, but I am increasingly sceptical about using military force even in the name of humanitarianism.
 In the early 2000s, people were too careless about it.

 Q: Do you see any reasons to be optimistic about the world we live in?